DennisLin27/SENG3011_-Thumbnails-/README.md

 4. Integrated APIs to achieve better disease reports, search results and symptom matching
 5. Connected SQLite database to the frontend and successfully stored user surveys
 6. Sharing application for users to use and populate database
-7. Presentation scripts about our achievements and what more could be done.
+7. Presentation scripts about our achievements and what more could be done, technical POV and business ideas.